-That was worth over $750 million, and Tim Cook got that because reportedly, he immediately shares worth that much.
-While you could assume he was paid these shares because Apple is doing very well, it wasn't a new deal.
+That was worth over $750 million.
+While you could assume he was paid these shares because Apple is doing very well, though, it wasn't really some new deal.

 Still, a requirement of getting that payout was that Apple be doing okay under Tim Cook's watch.
 What felt like 20 minutes after he got the payout, though, South Korea took a vote.

 Just putting this out there, not in any way trying to make a connection, but it's interesting how South Korea is home to Samsung.
 And Samsung is an enormous technology success story that doesn't happen to do much in the way of App Stores.

 Samsung's competitor Apple rather does, and the South Korean government has gone further than anyone else toward breaking that up.
 Once it's been ratified into law, it will be illegal for Apple, or Google, to require developers to take payment through the App Stores in South Korea.

 This is because Apple and Google's various 15% and 30% cuts are clearly destroying the app industry, and app developers can clearly get backend payment systems for free elsewhere.
 If you remember the days of software on CD and in boxes, you were happy paying over only 30%, but not everyone was.